 Some key benefits of blockchain-based tracking include:

-Improved data transparency – Users can see exactly how their data is being used.
+- Improved data transparency – Users can see exactly how their data is being used.

-Decentralized data storage – Reduces the risk of breaches and unauthorized access.
+- Decentralized data storage – Reduces the risk of breaches and unauthorized access.

-Better user consent management – Blockchain can record user permissions, ensuring compliance with privacy regulations.
+- Better user consent management – Blockchain can record user permissions, ensuring compliance with privacy regulations.

 For example, blockchain-based advertising platforms allow users to choose which data they share with advertisers, creating a fairer and more ethical data economy.
 As privacy regulations become stricter, blockchain could play a major role in ensuring trustworthy and compliant user tracking.

-A digital marketing strategy that tracks users across the web is no longer just about gathering data; it’s about using it responsibly to create meaningful, personalized experiences.
-Businesses that rely on digital tracking must balance data-driven insights with ethical considerations, ensuring that they respect user privacy while optimizing marketing performance.
+What is the digital marketing strategy that tracks users across the web?
+It’s no longer just about collecting data; it’s about using it responsibly to create personalized experiences.
+As third-party cookies phase out and new regulations emerge, businesses must balance data-driven insights with ethical practices.
+Focusing on first-party data, AI-powered analytics, and zero-party data helps maintain accuracy while respecting privacy.